 Permission from parents/guardians, in the form of an agreement signed on school enrolment, must be obtained before publishing photographs/video.
+These permissions are kept and maintained at the school office.

 Official school accounts must be used to post all content.
 No personal accounts should be used for any reason.